alexvbrdn/WebExt-JS-SPY/README.md

 To install on Firefox:
  1. Go to about:debugging
  2. Load Temporary Add-ons
- 3. Choose any file of the folder of the extension
+ 3. Choose any file in the folder of the extension

 Chrome
 ======